-For an extended life and optimal performance of your dry-type transformer, maintenance activities are highly recommended on a periodic basis.
+For extended life and optimal performance, maintenance activities of your dry-type transformer are highly recommended on a periodic basis.

-The list below covers important checkpoints for routine maintenance; however, be sure to check your product-specific maintenance guidelines to make sure there aren’t additional details specific to your particular transformer.
-The frequency of periodic inspections will vary depending on the operating environment, as well as the type of load being applied.
+The transformer inspection checklist below covers important checkpoints for routine dry-type transformer maintenance; however, be sure to check your product-specific maintenance guidelines to make sure there aren’t additional details specific to your particular transformer.
+The frequency of periodic transformer maintenance inspections will vary depending on the operating environment, as well as the type of load being applied.

 Checking for Dust Accumulation